platformsh/platformsh-docs/sites/friday/src/glossary/_index.md

 ## Trial

-When you create an account on Upsun, you are also beginning a trial for your organization.
+When you create your first organization on Upsun, you are also activating your trial for that organization.
 This trial grants you a certain amount of time and resources to try out the Upsun platform, and comes with the following restrictions:

 1. A trial lasts for **5 days**, which starts automatically from creating your first organization.